chrord/Gas-Elec-PriceCoupling/README.md

-# Readme -- Exploiting Flexibility in Coupled Electricity and Natural Gas Markets: A Price-Based Approach (PowerTech 2017)
+# Exploiting Flexibility in Coupled Electricity and Natural Gas Markets: A Price-Based Approach

+This repository contains the supplementary material for the paper "Exploiting Flexibility in Coupled Electricity and Natural Gas Markets: A Price-Based Approach" to be published in the proceedings of PowerTech 2017.
+This is joint work by Christos Ordoudis, Stefanos Delikaraoglou, Pierre Pinson and Jalal Kazempour.
+The authors are partly sponsored by

 In this repository, we provide:
    1. Detailed mathematical description of transforming the original bilevel model in a Mixed-Integer Linear Program (MILP) and the linearization of cost-neutrality constraint.
    2. Supplementary figures for the results.